raetha/wyzesense2mqtt/README.md

 #### Maintenance CLI
 `cli/maintenance.py` is a standalone tool for operating on the MQTT broker.
 It does not touch the USB dongle and does not require the bridge service to be running.
 Run it via `docker exec` into a running container, or on the host if the broker is reachable.

-`cleanup-discovery` scans for Home Assistant discovery topics belonging to sensors that are no longer in `sensors.yaml` (e.g. removed by editing config files directly rather than via the [Removing a Sensor](#removing-a-sensor) MQTT command) and reports them.
+`cleanup-discovery` scans for Home Assistant discovery topics belonging to sensors that are no longer in any dongle's `sensors.yaml` (e.g. removed by editing config files directly rather than via the [Removing a Sensor](#removing-a-sensor) MQTT command) and reports them.
 By default this is a dry run; pass `--apply` to actually clear the orphaned retained topics.

 ```bash
 # Dry run — show what would be cleared